Young professionals in electrical engineering are

 • I have excellent communication skills.

-• Know the regulatory standards related to the electrical industry.
+• Know the regulatory standards related to the electrical

 • Have interpersonal skills.